 Two-way trade in goods and services between Ireland and Africa has increased by over €2 billion since 2019, with trade in goods in 2022 at a record level of €2.8 billion and trade in services also at an all-time high of over €5 billion.
 The Department of Foreign Affairs works closely with Ireland’s State Agencies, in a whole of Government approach, to increase trade and investment between Ireland and Africa.

 Ireland works closely with partner countries in Africa to promote inclusive economic growth and trade.
 The Government’s Africa Strategy commits to increasing Ireland’s support for innovation by funding Irish-African private sector collaboration, including through expansion of the Africa Agri-Food Development Programme, the piloting of a new Tech Challenge Fund, and exploring investment in areas such as female entrepreneurship and climate innovation.
 Ireland will also bolster partnerships and exchanges on harnessing the potential of the blue economy in a sustainable and inclusive way.

 Education has been central to Ireland’s success and has always been a strong focus in our cooperation with African partners.
 Over the last 46 years, approximately 2,000 Fellows from our partner countries have shared Ireland’s education success story, most of these from Africa.
 Ireland has committed to doubling the current number of Fellowships for students from Africa to an annual intake of 150 by 2025.
 In 2020-2021 the Programme expanded to award Fellowships to candidates from Small Island Developing States (SIDS), one of a number of commitments in the Government’s strategy for partnership with SIDS.

 Peace and Security

 As a small island with a recent experience of conflict, Ireland is firmly committed to a just and peaceful rules-based international order.

 Ireland has made a significant contribution to conflict prevention, peacebuilding and peacekeeping in Africa, where Irish Defence Forces have served with distinction as UN peacekeepers since the first deployment to the Congo in 1960.
-Today Ireland is Europe’s largest per capita contributor of troops to UN Peacekeeping operations, and Irish Defence Forces are currently deployed to a number of UN and EU crisis management and peace support operations across Africa.
+Today Ireland is Europe’s largest per capita contributor of troops to UN Peacekeeping operations.